 This course focuses on the design considerations involved with the security of site design.
 The course will also provide and understanding of the Levels of Trust and system accreditation/certificate processes.
 Life cycle management of software, hardware, and physical plant, from planning through destruction will be examined and reinforced using case studies.
-Additionally, understanding of the variety of security systems involving computers and application of the variety of security systems involving computers and perworks and an ability to evaluate vulnerabilities will be networks and an ability to evaluate vulnerabilities will be discussed.
-Note: This course is under development and will be reviewed by the University Curriculum Committee.
+Additionally, understanding of the variety of security systems involving computers and networks and an ability to evaluate vulnerabilities will be

-CYBR 420 Vulnerability Testing II 3 Cr.This course is the second of a two-part introduction to Penetration Testing and Vulnerability Assessment.
-This course presents the concepts, tools, and techniques used for penetration testing, vulnerability exploitation, assessment, reporting, and forensics; teaches multiple attack vectors as well as the defensive measures protecting against such attacks; focuses heavily on postattack forensics allowing for a complete picture of the attack process.
+CYBR 420 Vulnerability Testing II 3 Cr.

+This course is the second of a two-part introduction to Penetration Testing and Vulnerability Assessment.
+This course presents the concepts, tools, and techniques used for penetration testing, vulnerability exploitation, assessment, reporting, and forensics; teaches multiple attack vectors as well as the defensive measures protecting against such attacks; focuses heavily on postattack forensics allowing for a complete picture of the attack forensics allowing for a complete picture of the attack process.
 The course introduces several opensource tools such as the Metasploit framework, Nmap, Nessus, Wireshark, Vistumbler, BurpSuite, Nikto, Cain and Abel, Aircrack-ng Suite, John the Ripper, Social Engineer Toolkit and Kali Linux.
 This course includes hands-on lab exercises using a virtual computer environment.
-Pre-requisite: CYBR320 or permission of program manager.
+Prerequisite: CYBR320 or permission of program manager.